KickAss101/CSE-cs-GITAM-2020-24/SEM IV/Maths IV/Math 2.md

 ![[Pasted image 20220526204801.png | 500]]

 #### Hill Cipher
+Hill cipher is a polygraphic substitution cipher based on linear algebra.
+Each letter is represented by a number modulo 26.
+Often the simple scheme A = 0, B = 1, …, Z = 25 is used, but this is not an essential feature of the cipher.
+To encrypt a message, each block of n letters (considered as an n-component vector) is multiplied by an invertible n × n matrix, against modulus 26.
+To decrypt the message, each block is multiplied by the inverse of the matrix used for encryption

 #### polyalphabetic Cipher
 - In a polyalphabetic cipher, _multiple alphabets are used to encipher_.